qunfengdong/MicroGMT/README.md

 ```

 #### Fastq formatted raw read sequences
-Here we produce summary tables for 10 strains.
+Here we produce summary tables for the simulated raw read sequences from 10 strains.
 The fastq file prefix are in the file "ids_for_10_strains.list".
 The IDs in the summary tables are the fastq file prefix in this example.
 ```bash
 cat ids_for_10_strains.list | while read line
 do